-Our revenue could be adversely affected by the emergence of local competitors and local biases in international markets.
+Our revenue could be adversely affected by the emergence of local competitors and local biases, especially in international markets.

-Our experience indicates that local officials that purchase traffic management products in the international markets we serve favor products that are developed and manufactured locally.
-As local competitors to our products emerge, local biases could erode our revenue in Europe and Asia and adversely affect our sales and revenue in those markets.
+Our experience indicates that local officials that purchase traffic management products in the international markets we serve often favor products that are developed and manufactured locally.
+As local competitors to our products emerge, local biases could erode our revenue in Europe, Asia and elsewhere and adversely affect our sales and revenue in those markets.